chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 The first time I was on safari I remember desperately wanting to see a crazy action situation out of Planet Earth.
 On subsequent trips I've come to appreciate more subtle situations, but would've been a little sad to not see anything at all.

-Mid-day was a good time to take it easy and relax, so while Armand and I stayed there, the other three went off.
+Mid-day was a good time to take it easy and relax, so while Armand and I stayed there, the other 3 went off.
 I didn't really know what they were doing, but through some very advanced-level forest methods, they managed to come across a small group of elephants.
 They came back and let us know and we immediately got up to go see them.

 The mud situation continued to be very difficult: